 Oxford County is part of Prosecutorial District Three, which also includes Androscoggin and Franklin counties.
 The District Attorney is Andrew Robinson of Farmington, who worked as an Assistant District Attorney and then Deputy District Attorney for 15 years before his 2014 election.
 He is a graduate of both the University of Maine and the University of Maine School of Law.

 The Oxford County District Attorney's Office is staffed full-time by Assistant District Attorneys Richard Beauchesne (since 1998), Alexandra Winter (since 2014) and Jessica Hollenkamp (2019).
 District Attorney Robinson, as well as attorneys from other offices within the district, are also available for grand jury, trial sessions and as otherwise needed.

-The office has two paralegal-secretaries: Mariah Castonguay (since 2016) and Lisa Mack (since 2007), and Deb Dunnemann (since 2018).
+The office has three legal-secretaries: Mariah Castonguay (since 2016), Lisa Mack (since 2007), and Deb Dunnemann (since 2018).
 Mariah Castonguay is also the new Office Administrator.
 Our office also has a victim-witness advocate; Catherine Durost, specializing in domestic violence and sex crimes (since 2017).
 We welcome Tonya Lewis as our new victim advocate.

 A partial listing of the DA's duties includes: